EyasuTeshome/shifttracker/interview-prep/update-your-github-profile-page-based-on-feedback.md

 ## Project Setup

 - Log in to your GitHub account.
 - Open your project reviewer's previous numerical and written feedback.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ## Using project reviewer feedback to improve your GitHub profile